CnCNet/petool/README.md

  - `export` - export section data as raw binary
  - `import` - dump the import table as assembly

+### Note on GNU binutils

+You need `GNU binutils` *2.25.51-20150607* or at least commit `9ac47a4` to successfully do everything without assertion errors.
+Fixes are expected to land in *2.26* when it is released.

+All stable releases before 2.26 suffer from missing absolute reloc support for COFF object files which means you can't jump to or call absolute memory addresses in `GNU as` assembly and it includes inline assembly with `gcc`.

+You can workaround this by using a different assembler with ELF output format (e.g. `nasm -f elf`).

+The 2.25 stable release suffers from a regression that makes relinking resource sections impossible if the original binary with the `.rsrc` section is included in the linker script.

+You can workaround this by removing the resource section from the original binary before using it in the process.

 Building
 --------------------------------------------------------------------------------